emil-jacero/mikrostack/README.md

 **THIS PROJECT IS A PLAYGROUND FOR MY CRAZY IDEAS :)**

 ## The Project Scope
 The scope is simple yet complex.
 First of all it needs to accomplish the basics.

+Mikrostack is for the serious homelab nerd.
+It takes inspiration from the OpenStack projects, and tries to consolidate and simplify the good ideas.

 ### The Basics